isabella232/airavata-docs/Admin-Tutorials.md

         - Module Load Commands: module load gaussian
         - Post Job Commands: mkdir -p "$PWD"_restart; cp *.chk ${pwd}_restart; mv *.rwf* ${pwd}_restart; (Why? - any command you would want to execute after post job execution)</br>
 ![Screenshot](img/GauAppDep.png)

+##### <h5 id="PrePostCommands">Add Pre and Post Job Commands for an Application</h5>
+This tutorial demonstrates use of pre and post job commands and how they appear in job submission script

+1.

 Work-in-Progress